kroutov/IHP/README.md

 ### IHP modules ###
-You have to compile each module by yourlsef.
+You have to compile each module by yourself.
 All modules should have a makefile in their own directory.
 Perform the following operations to compile and install the needed modules: